Derek de Solla Price Memorial Medal

 Loet Leydesdorff was Professor at the University of Amsterdam (The Netherlands).
 Jointly with Henry Etzkowitz, he developed the Triple Helix model of University-Industry-Government relations.

 Ronald Rousseau is Associate Professor at the Catholic School for Higher Education Bruges-Ostend and Guest professor School for Library and Information Science (University Antwerp).

 Leo Egghe is Professor and Chief Librarian at Hasselt University (Belgium).

 Wolfgang Glänzel is Director of the Centre for R&D Monitoring (ECOOM) and Professor at the KU Leuven (Belgium).
 He is also Senior Scientist at the Library of the Hungarian Academy of Sciences in Budapest.

 He is Editor-in-Chief of the journal Scientometrics and Secretary/Treasurer of ISSI.

-Since 1981, he works on science indicators and quantitative studies of science at Leiden University.
-Current work in projects involves bibliometric analysis in relation to aspects of research performance.
+Since 1981, he worked on science indicators and quantitative studies of science at Leiden University.
+Recent work in projects involved bibliometric analysis in relation to aspects of research performance.

 Ben Martin is Professor of Science and Technology Policy Studies, and Director of SPRU at University of Sussex.
 He received the 1997 Price Award jointly with John Irvine.